homma/JSUtils/domml/README.md

-# What is DOMML.js?
+# What is DOMML?
-DOMML.js is an notation of DOM data in JavaScript syntax.
-You can write DOM data as JavaScript objects instead of HTML.
+With DOMML, you can write DOM as JSON in JavaScript files instead of writing HTML tags.

 # Examples

-## #1
+## Example #1
 - simple div data.
 - tag => html tag name
 - id => id